NHSDigital/communications-manager-api/docs/tests/post_v1_single-message/happy_path.md

 ## Scenario: An API consumer creating a message that has a terminal status of FAILED

-**Given** the API consumer provides valid contact details for the recipient in their new message
+**Given** the API consumer provides details for an unreachable recipient in their new message
 <br/>
 **When** the request is submitted
 <br/>